-An increasing number of anticoagulants have targeted reversal agents for patients in need of emergent anticoagulation reversal.
-Prothrombin complex concentrates, such as 4-factor PCC (factors II, VII, IX, X) (Kcentra®), are effective in reversing bleeding secondary to vitamin-K antagonists (warfarin) compared to fresh frozen plasma (FFP).
+Prothrombin complex concentrates, such as 4-factor PCC (factors II, VII, IX, X) (Kcentra[®]), are effective in reversing bleeding secondary to vitamin-K antagonists (warfarin) compared to fresh frozen plasma (FFP).
 Idarucizumab is available to reverse the effects of dabigatran.
+Andexanet alfs is available to reverse the effects of rivaroxaban and apixaban.
 Treatment may vary from these guidelines according to the discretion of the treating prescriber.

-- A. Factor products should not be given to patients who have no evidence of bleeding or do not have an urgent, invasive procedure planned. - 1.
-Per MCP 380.6, hold anticoagulation and monitor patients. https://supplychain.ucsd.edu/Documents/formDocs/WD1104.pdf. - B. Kcentra® + vitamin K is FDA-indicated for life-threatening bleeding caused by warfarin (Attachment 1) or warfarin reversal in patients needing urgent surgical or invasive intervention. - 1.
-Kcentra is noninferior to FFP for the urgent reversal of acquired coagulation factor deficiency induced by warfarin therapy in adult patients with acute major bleeding. - 2.
-See Attachment 1 for Kcentra® dosing for coagulopathic patients with acute major bleeding reversal secondary to warfarin. - C. Kcentra® (±vitamin K) may be considered in patients with profuse or life-threatening bleeding with no known history of warfarin consumption (Attachment 2) - 1.
-The patients include: - § Profuse or life-threatening bleeding, or extreme risk of life-threatening bleeding, due to liver failure, intracranial hemorrhage, trauma, or critical illness - § Profuse or life-threatening bleeding, unresponsive or intolerant (fluid overload) to conventional therapy - 2.
-Limited efficacy data exists supporting the use of Kcentra® to reverse anticoagulation from direct thrombin inhibitors,i.e. dabigatran (Pradaxa®), or oral factor Xa-inhibitors, i.e. rivaroxaban (Xarelto®), apixaban (Eliquis®), or edoxaban (Sayvaysa®), who have life-threatening bleeding or require anticoagulation reversal for emergent invasive interventions. - D. Idarucizumab (Praxbind®), 5 g via IV infusion, should be used to reverse life-threatening bleeding associated with dabigatran. - 1.
-Idarucizumab is a monoclonal antibody specific to dabigatran and should not be expected to work for other oral or intravenous anticoagulants. - E. Urgent invasive procedure for coagulopathic patients with no evidence of bleeding - 1.
-For patients taking warfarin who require surgical intervention, please refer to FDA-approved Kcentra® dosing (Attachment 1). - 2.
+- A. Reversal agents, including 4F-PCC, idarucizumab and andexanet alfa are quite costly and should only be used to reverse life threatening bleeding or if an urgent, invasive procedure planned. - 1.
+Per MCP 380.6, hold anticoagulation and monitor patients. https://supplychain.ucsd.edu/Documents/formDocs/WD1104.pdf. - B. Kcentra[®] + vitamin K is FDA-indicated for life-threatening bleeding caused by warfarin (Attachment 1) or warfarin reversal in patients needing urgent surgical or invasive intervention.
+See Attachment 1 for Kcentra[®] dosing for coagulopathic patients with acute major bleeding reversal secondary to warfarin. - C. Kcentra[®] (± vitamin K) may be considered in patients with profuse or life-threatening bleeding with no known history of warfarin consumption (Attachment 2) - 1.
+The patients include profuse or life-threatening bleeding, or extreme risk of life-threatening bleeding, due to liver failure, intracranial hemorrhage, trauma, or critical illness or profuse or life-threatening bleeding, unresponsive or intolerant (fluid overload) to conventional therapy - 2.
+Limited efficacy data exists supporting the use of Kcentra[®] to reverse anticoagulation from direct thrombin inhibitors, i.e. dabigatran (Pradaxa[®]), or oral factor Xa-inhibitors, i.e. rivaroxaban (Xarelto[®]), apixaban (Eliquis[®]), or edoxaban (Sayvaysa[®]), who have life-threatening bleeding or require anticoagulation reversal for emergent invasive interventions. - D. Idarucizumab (Praxbind[®]), 5 g via IV infusion, should be used to reverse life-threatening bleeding associated with dabigatran. - 1.
+Idarucizumab is a monoclonal antibody specific to dabigatran and should not be expected to work for other oral or intravenous anticoagulants. - E. Andexanet alfa is approved for reversal of anticoagulant effects of rivaroxaban and apixaban, when known consumption occurred within previous 18 hours and the patient has a life-threatening gastrointestinal or intracranial hemorrhage.
+Attending approval is required.
+Please see Attachment 4 for andexanet alfa dosing - F. Urgent invasive procedure for coagulopathic patients with no evidence of bleeding - 1.
+For patients taking warfarin who require surgical intervention, please refer to FDA-approved Kcentra[®] dosing (Attachment 1). - 2.
 Check fibrinogen, PT/INR and thromboelastograph (TEG).
 See Attachment 3 for TEG interpretation assistance. - 3.
-If fibrinogen level is low (<150 mg/dL), replace fibrinogen with cryoprecipitate or FFP, as appropriate, prior to administering Kcentra®. - 4.
-Recommended to start with a single agent first (Kcentra®, 4-factor PCC preferred). - 5.
-For non-warfarin patients, consider FFP or Kcentra® (1 box, ~500 units) once.
-Kcentra® may be repeated one more time if inadequate response to first dose.
-Inadequate response is failure of PT/INR to normalize 30 minutes after first dose. - F. Suggested monitoring and follow-up after any Kcentra® administration - 1.
-Monitor for hypotension - 2.
-Check PT/INR within one hour of administration, then PT/INR and TEG every 6 hours for 24 hours à then every 12 hours for 24 hours à then daily until stabilized. - G. Consider hematology consult for bleeding that continues after Kcentra® or other factor product administration.
+If fibrinogen level is low (<200 mg/dL), replace fibrinogen with cryoprecipitate or FFP, as appropriate, prior to administering Kcentra®. - 4.
+Recommended to start with a single agent first (Kcentra[®], 4-factor PCC preferred). - 5.
+For invasive procedures such as surgery or invasive intracranial pressure monitoring device, consider FFP or Kcentra[®] (25 units/kg) once.
+Kcentra[®] may be repeated one more time if inadequate response to first dose.
+Inadequate response is failure of PT/INR to normalize (INR ≤1.5) 30 minutes after first dose.
+For less invasive procedures (i.e. bronchoscopy or line placement, consider utilizing Kcentra 500 units once fibrinogen is optimized). - G. Suggested monitoring and follow-up after any Kcentra® administration - 1.
+Check PT/INR within one hour of administration, then PT/INR and TEG every 6 hours for 24 hours → then every 12 hours for 24 hours → then daily until stabilized. - H. Consider hematology consult for bleeding that continues after Kcentra[®] or other factor product administration.
 Contact hematology fellow on call, Hematology attending on call.

-Factor Algorithm for life-threatening bleeding due to warfarin or urgent surgical or invasive intervention for patients on warfarin (Coumadin)
+Attachment 1: Factor Algorithm for life-threatening bleeding due to warfarin or urgent surgical or invasive intervention for patients on warfarin (Coumadin)